universeguy/sangubot/README.md

 Finally, to run the script, type this: `python results.py`

 # Acknowledgments
-This script is just an updated version of [Phone's version](https://github.com/phonethantko/uolresults2018).
+This script is just an updated version of [Phone's version](https://github.com/phonethantko/uolresults2018), since UOL altered their site a little.
 Documentations of the various libaries were of tremendous help as well.

 # Disclaimer
 Please take note that this script has to be run on your own risk, be responsible for your own credentials and data.
 The interval has been set to a safe period of 5 minutes to avoid any issues with request issues.
+This was a project done on my free time, feel free to commit changes and discuss with me on Telegram @hrisnkr.